 EXECUTIVE DIRECTOR: ROBERT HORSE STANDS WAITING - Oglala Lakota from the Pine Ridge Indian Reservation.
 Our Executive Director is highly qualified to successfully lead our organization.
 He is a certified paralegal, community organizer, mentor, author, public speaker and social justice advocate.
 He also has vast experience and insight concerning All Relations United's programs, having faced many of the challenges our organization is addressing, as a youth.

-MANAGING DIRECTOR: LORELEI MARIE - A certified English as a second language teacher who also worked at domestic abuse and homeless shelters in New Mexico and South Dakota, encountering many of the issues that All Relations United is addressing in our programs.
+MANAGING DIRECTOR: LORELEI HORSE STANDS WAITING - A certified English as a second language teacher who also worked at domestic abuse and homeless shelters in New Mexico and South Dakota, encountering many of the issues that All Relations United is addressing in our programs.
 Our Managing Director is also a writer, grant writer and social justice advocate.

 BRYAN BREWER - Past Tribal Council President of the Pine Ridge Indian Reservation.
 Current President of the Oglala Lakota Schools.
 Founder of the Lakota Nation Invitational Basketball Tournament.
 In the past 41 years, the Lakota Nation Invitational has grown to become an institution and celebration of Native youth.